-The Rich Street Bridge spans the Scioto River in Columbus, Ohio and is currently under construction, replacing the concrete arch Town Street Bridge.
-It will connect the Town Street in the Franklinton neighborhood with Rich Street in downtown.
+The Rich Street Bridge spans the Scioto River in Columbus, Ohio and replaced the concrete arch Town Street Bridge.
+It connects the Town Street in the Franklinton neighborhood with Rich Street in downtown.

 - Type: Concrete Rib-Arch

 - “Rich Street Bridge Project Information.”
 Paving the Way.
 City of Columbus, n.d.
 Web.
 14 Mar.
 2012.
 Article.